ImmerIris: A Large-Scale Dataset and Benchmark for Off-Axis and Unconstrained Iris Recognition in Immersive Applications: Benchmarks

-\Cref{subsec:exp-1v1-general,subsec:exp-1v1-factor} present the benchmark results of SOTAs and IR-BBox on the proposed ImmerIris dataset.
-We first train models of compared methods on the ImmerIris training set and evaluate their verification FRR@FAR under 4 general test protocols of increasing difficulty.
-Recall from~\cref{subsec:protocol-rationale}: 1) Immer-Control simulates a controlled setting in immersive IR, where samples are of high quality and have fixed gaze points; 2) Immer-Fix incorporates challenging samples; 3) Immer-Select further varies gaze points except for extreme angles; and 4) Immer-Any imposes no constraints on angle or quality.
-Results are reported in~\cref{tab:exp-1v1-general}.
-We highlight three-fold findings:
+In~\cref{subsec:exp-1v1-factor,subsec:exp-1v1-general,subsec:exp-1vn}, we train SOTAs and NormFree on ImmerIris and conduct comprehensive benchmarks across the 8 challenge-capturing protocols (\cref{subsec:protocol-rationale}).
+We first evaluate the general verification performance on 4 protocols that combine multiple challenges as representing different operation modes, in increasing difficulty: Immer-Control, Fix, Select and Any.
+From~\cref{tab:exp-1v1-general}, we highlight several findings:

-\textbf{Regarding dataset and benchmark design:} 1) Immer-Control is comparable to the controlled setup in difficulty except for additional off-axis distortion.
-By training on ImmerIris, which is 25$\times$ larger than CASIA-T, learning-based SOTAs achieve better performance here than in~\cref{tab:exp-onaxis}(a), showing their advantage from data richness.
-This also underscores ImmerIris's significance in providing a large-scale iris dataset.
-2) All SOTAs degrade sharply as protocols incorporate challenging samples and gaze variations, confirming these as major difficulties in immersive IR.
+ImmerIris is the largest iris dataset to date that provides a training set 25$\times$ larger than CASIA-T. DNN-based SOTAs trained on ImmerIris perform much better on Immer-Control than on CASIA-T in~\cref{tab:exp-onaxis}(a) (their setup differ only by off-axis distortion), showing that performance can benefit from increased data volume.
+Nonetheless, all SOTAs degrade sharply as the protocols incorporate more variations and distortions, reflecting their challenging nature.

-\textbf{Regarding existing SOTAs:} 3) Training-free Gabor and OM perform unsatisfactorily on all protocols.
-Since their effectiveness depends primarily on normalization quality, this indicates the insufficiency of current normalization methods even in the simplest immersive setting.
-4) While training on ImmerIris eliminates the domain gap and improves results on Immer-Any compared with~\cref{tab:exp-onaxis}(b), the performance of SOTAs remains barely operable, showing they are unprepared for real-world immersive setup and that methodological advances are necessary.
+Gabor and OM perform poorly on all protocols.
+Since they are training-free methods whose effectiveness primarily depends on normalization, this suggests the isolated ineffectiveness of normalization even in the simplest immersive operation mode.
+On the other hand, even the best SOTA performs unsatisfactorily on the two most challenging protocols (Select/Any), suggesting that methodological advances are necessary to meet immersive demands.

-\textbf{Regarding normalization-free paradigm:} 5) IR-BBox performs surprisingly well, ranking first or second in almost all cases.
-This confirms the potential of waiving normalization.
-We believe that waiving normalization is effective by avoiding its fallibility and introducing global perception of high-level iris semantics, thereby improving robustness to open-scene variations.
-6) The ablated IR-Norm also performs well due to the strengths of our inherited FR framework.
-Its gap from IR-BBox demonstrates the stand-alone benefit of normalization-free design.
+The proposed NormFree performs surprisingly well, ranking first or second in almost all cases despite its simple design.
+This suggests the potential of dispensing with normalization.
+On the other hand, the ablated NormKeep usually falls behind the best SOTAs, and exhibits a considerable gap from NormFree, demonstrating the stand-alone benefit of being normalization-free.